With this drift velocity calculator, you can compute the velocity of any charged particle in a specific material.

-The drift velocity is the average velocity that a particle (e.g., electron, electron hole, ion) attains in a material due to an applied voltage.
-To determine the drift velocity, we need to know the number density, which tells how many carriers are in the volume unit of material (it is usually expressed in carriers per cubic meter).
-In the text below, we have presented the drift velocity equation and some simple calculations of the velocity of an electron.
+The drift velocity is the average velocity that a particle (e.g., electron, electron-hole, ion) attains in a material due to an applied voltage.
+To determine the drift velocity, we need to know the number density, which tells us how many carriers are in a unit volume of material (usually expressed in carriers per cubic meter).
+In the text below, we present the drift velocity equation and some simple calculations of the velocity of an electron.

 How fast does electricity travel?

 We have conducted some basic calculations of drift velocity for an electron in the text below if you want to learn more about it.
-We can already say that current speed is relatively small, but there are a massive number of electrons which simultaneously feel an applied voltage.
-That's why our electrical device reacts so fast after connection to a socket.
+We can already say that the current speed is relatively small, but there are a massive number of electrons that simultaneously feel an applied voltage.
+That's why our electrical device reacts so fast after connecting to a socket.

 Drift velocity equation

 Our drift velocity calculator can be used for any charged particle and uses the below drift velocity formula: